Understanding UK-EU data flows, what does data adequacy mean?

 On 19 February 2021, the European Commission provisionally greenlighted the adoption of two adequacy decisions for transfers of personal data to the UK.
 This followed a thorough technical assessment by the Commission which found the UK’s data protection regime as providing an equivalent level of protection to the GDPR and the Law Enforcement Directive (LED).

-The European Commission’s draft implementing decision recognises that the structure and main components of the UK legal framework applying to data is very similar to the one applying to the EU.
+The European Commission’s draft implementing decision recognised that the structure and main components of the UK legal framework applying to data is very similar to the one applying to the EU.
 This is not only based on the UK’s domestic law which has been shaped by EU law but also stemming from the UK’s obligations enshrined in international law such as the European Convention on Human Rights and Convention 108.

 The data adequacy standard does not require finding an identical level of protection or a point-to-point replication of EU law, in this case the GDPR.
 The litmus test lies in the ability of third countries to demonstrate a similar level of data protection to the EU through their own system, not just through their effective implementation, but also supervision and enforcement through Data Protection Authorities (DPAs) - which the European Commission has concluded that the UK’s data protection system does so.